hexatomic/hexatomic/docs/user/src/usage/grid-editor/README.md

 > ![Screenshot of an annotation grid showing overlapping spans](overlap.png)

 Adjacent **cells** that have the same value for a qualified annotation are merged.

+To distinguish between the different types of content diplayed in the grid cells, they are styled differently:

+- *Token text* is displayed in italics.
+- *Token annotations* are displayed in a black font.
+- *Span annotations* are displayed in a green font.

 ## Navigation and selection